Sri Lanka Air Force: Air Force Police

 Air Force Police (AFP) is responsible for maintaining discipline and enforcement of law and order within the SLAF and its establishments.
 Members of the AFP are distinguished by their white-topped caps and red 'AFP' flashes on the sleeve of their uniforms.

+SLAF Women's Wing

+The Sri Lanka Air Force Women's Wing's performs administrative related tasks.
+The wing keeps records, manages promotions, issues identity cards and does annual performance assessments of airwomen and lady officers.